 Self-esteem is the cornerstone of one’s mental well-being.
 And, it is inseparable from how we are treated as kids – namely by our parents, siblings, extended family, teachers, and friends.
 Moreover, the primary influence on our sense of self-worth is a parent’s attitudes and responses to a child’s needs and feelings.

 Developing self-esteem in a child is an ongoing process.
 Every action of a parent builds or destroys a child’s developing sense of self.
-You may give your kids everything but if you do not actively foster your child-esteem you have failed her/him at a very deep level.
+You may give your kids everything but if you do not actively foster your child’s esteem you have failed them at a very deep level.

 Some of the things that directly impact your children’s self-esteem:

 1) Treat You, Child, With Respect and Care